 (CBS LOCAL) – Really good at playing video games?
 A new study says that your skills may actually show how intelligent you are.

-Researchers in Great Britain say they discovered two multiplayer games that are so similar to an IQ test that all the strategy and game play can measure a person’s intelligence.READ MORE: FRESH for Fall on KBCW
+Researchers in Great Britain say they discovered two multiplayer games that are so similar to an IQ test that all the strategy and game play can measure a person’s intelligence.READ MORE: Kaci Walfall tells us why NAOMI is a superhero for all of us

 The findings, published in the journal PLOS ONE, said playing a genre of games called Multiplayer Online Battle Arenas (MOBAs) showed the same increases in intelligence as IQ tests show when a person gets older.
 The scientists from the University of York used two of the most widely-played MOBAs for their experiments: League of Legends and Defense of the Ancients 2 (DOTA 2).